e-dorigatti/e-dorigatti.github.io/_posts/2019-08-30-a_gentle_introduction_to_natural_language_and_genomics.markdown

 This blog post talks about different ways of transforming the words of English, German, and any other _natural_ language, into numbers, so that computers can try to understand text.
-In particular, I will describe several works that applied these methods to aminoacids and proteins instead of words and documents.
+In particular, I will describe several works that applied these methods to amino acids and proteins instead of words and documents.
 As it turns out, they work in very similar ways.
-For example, they both have _syntactic_ rules that say which sequences of tokens (words or aminoacids) are valid sentences/proteins, and they both require understanding dependencies between distant tokens, e.g. what is the subject and what is the object versus which aminoacids will stick together when the protein folds itself.
+For example, they both have _syntactic_ rules that say which sequences of tokens (words or amino acids) are valid sentences/proteins, and they both require understanding dependencies between distant tokens, e.g. what is the subject and what is the object versus which amino acids will stick together when the protein folds itself.
 And the similarities do not stop here.
-So it is not surprising that linguistcs tools have been applied to genomics (the study of DNA) ever since they were developed back in the eighties.
+So it is not surprising that linguistics tools have been applied to genomics (the study of DNA) ever since they were developed back in the eighties.